zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 ### Linear Programming

 The Bellman optimality equation can be solved using linear programming.
 This is a less frequently used method for solving MDP.
-The idea is that
+The ideas are as follows

 * If $v(s) \geq r(s, a) + \gamma \sum_{s'} p(s' | s, a) v(s')$ for all $s \in S$ and $a \in A$, then $v(s)$ is an upper bound on $v_*(s)$.
 * $v_*(s)$ must be the smallest such solution